kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week05/Week05.md

 0 5 24 27 34 41 45 58 61 62 64 67 69 78 81
 Time taken: 0.015000 seconds
 ```
+### Explanation
+## Odd-Even Transposition Sort using OpenMP

+### Overview

+The provided C code implements the Odd-Even Transposition Sort algorithm in a parallelized manner using OpenMP.
+This sorting algorithm is particularly suitable for parallelization due to its simplicity and inherent parallel structure.

+### Odd-Even Transposition Sort Algorithm

+1. **Overview:**
+   - The Odd-Even Transposition Sort is a simple parallel sorting algorithm that works by repeatedly iterating through the array in two phases: odd and even.
+   - In each phase, adjacent elements are compared and swapped if necessary, leading to a partially sorted array after each iteration.

+2. **Parallelization Approach:**
+   - The parallelization is achieved using OpenMP directives.
+   - The `#pragma omp parallel for` directive parallelizes the loop iterations among multiple threads.
+   - The `private(i, temp)` clause ensures private copies of loop variables `i` and `temp` for each thread.
+   - The `shared(a)` clause indicates that the array `a` is shared among all threads.

+3. **Even and Odd Phases:**
+   - In the even phase, adjacent elements with even indices are compared and swapped if needed.
+   - In the odd phase, adjacent elements with odd indices are compared and swapped if needed.

+### OpenMP Directives

+- `#pragma omp parallel for`: Parallelizes the associated for loop among multiple threads.
+- `private(i, temp)`: Declares private copies of loop variables `i` and `temp` for each thread.
+- `shared(a)`: Specifies that the array `a` is shared among all threads.

+### Input and Output

+- The user inputs the size of the array (`n`) at runtime.
+- The array is initialized with random values between 0 and 99.
+- The unsorted array is displayed.
+- The time taken for sorting using Odd-Even Transposition Sort is measured and displayed.
+- The sorted array is displayed.

+### Conclusion

+This code provides a practical example of parallelizing a sorting algorithm using OpenMP, demonstrating how parallel patterns can be incorporated into algorithms to enhance performance.
+The Odd-Even Transposition Sort is particularly suited for parallelization due to its simple structure and regular data access patterns.

 ## Q4) Write an OpenMP program to find the Summation of integers from a given interval.
 Analyze the performance of various iteration scheduling strategies.
 ```c